A guide to improve microlending processes

 Once the business owner gets his store up and running, he can then pay back the lender according to the agreed terms.

-Often, instead of local organizations, financial institutions can provide microloans directly.
+Often, instead of local organizations, traditional financial institutions can provide microloans directly.

 Microlending grew in developing countries like India and Bangladesh, where small rural banks were established to fund local businesses.
-Often these banks provided funds to local women to encourage them to start their businesses.
+Often, these banks provide funds to local women to encourage them to start their own businesses.

 In the US, the concept of microloans grew with the onset of the recession and inflation.
 With the increased tightening of the credit market, the need for smaller loans also increased.